Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Discussion and Conclusion

 Based on the postulates, formulations for time evolution and quantum measurement can be reconstructed.
 Schr\"{o}dinger Equation is derived when the observing system is in an isolated state.
-Although the theory developed in this work is mathematically equivalent to the traditional quantum mechanics, there are several significant aspects of this formulation.
+Although the theory developed in this work is mathematically equivalent to the traditional quantum mechanics, there are several significant implications of this formulation.
 First, the reformulation shows that relational property can be the most fundamental element to construct quantum mechanics.
-Second, it brings new inside on the origin of the quantum probability.
+Second, it brings new insight on the origin of the quantum probability.
 Third, path integral formulation is generalized to formulate the reduced density matrix of a quantum system.
-In particular, the ease of deriving the reduced density matrix in the path integral context indicates a benefit of this reformulation.
+This may pave the way to extend the reformulation to quantum field theory and deserves further research.
 Finally, as with other efforts of reformulating quantum mechanics, it is always interesting to recognize a new perception on a traditional theory.
 The hope is that the reformulation presented here can be one step towards a better understanding of quantum mechanics.